gislab-npo/gislab-doc/docs/general/about.rst

 There are two different ways of launching GIS.lab Desktop.
-Depending on future usage, hardware and software possibilities and other similar factors, GIS.lab Desktop can be implemented using :doc:`virtual
+Depending on future usage, hardware and software possibilities and other similar factors, GIS.lab Desktop can be launched in :doc:`virtual
 <../installation/virtual>` or :doc:`physical
 <../installation/physical>` mode.